 Asbestos and other designated hazardous materials represent a health hazard upon disturbance and as a result carry a renovation or legal obligation to remove them when a facility undergoes a significant renovation or demolition.
 The Township owns and operates several assets that are known to have asbestos and as a result recognized an obligation relating to the removal of the hazardous materials upon adoption of the PS 3280 Asset Retirement Obligations.
-The liability is valued at \$457,937 for 2023 (2022 - \$457,937).
-The obligations are expected to be retired between 2032 and 2075 with the regular replacement, renovation, or disposal of the assets.
+The liability is valued at \$457,937 for 2024 (2023 - \$457,937).
+The date of retirement is unknown and accordingly, this liability has not been discounted.